Satinbird stroll

 Dorrigo National Park plays home to many different animals, including 30 types of mammals, more than 128 kinds of birds and 44 species of amphibians and reptiles.
 The dense forest is the ideal hiding place for reptiles, so you'll need to be very quiet and patient in order to catch a glimpse.
 Look for the southern angle-headed dragon clinging to the trunks of trees along the Wonga walk and the red-necked pademelon on the lawn by the Rainforest Centre.

-- Sensing the rainforest at Dorrigo National Park Join us and explore the rainforest in this Stage 3 (Years 5-6) geography excursion in Dorrigo National Park.
-Students will examine the wonders of the Gondwana Rainforest, a UNESCO World Heritage-listed site.
+• Sensing the rainforest at Dorrigo National Park Join us and explore the rainforest in this Stage 3 (Years 5-6) Geography excursion in Dorrigo National Park.
+Students will experience the diverse features and characteristics of this subtropical Gondwana Rainforest of Australia.

 Dramatic waterfalls